 Which is when I decided on ‘wise woman’.
-I don’t really want to be any of the above, do I quite like being a wise woman.
+I don’t really want to be any of the above; I quite like being a wise woman.

-Then as started to look at what a wise woman was I found that there were a number of images that came to mind.
+Then as I started to look at what a wise woman was, I found that several images came to mind.

 - A healer or midwife

 - A Fairy Godmother

 - An elder stateswoman or leader

 They all represent an older woman with a certain amount of skill and power, so I knew I was onto a winning name.
 So now, I want to reclaim the title Wise Woman for all women at or past menopause.

 If you are curious to find your Wise Woman Archetype,